M272 Engine: Tips, Issues & Longevity Guide

 No, the Mercedes-Benz M272 engine is not a direct injection engine.
 It uses port fuel injection (PFI), where the fuel is injected into the intake ports rather than directly into the combustion chamber.
 This is an older injection technology compared to modern direct injection systems, but it is simpler and tends to have fewer carbon buildup issues, which can be a problem in direct injection engines.

-The direct injection system was introduced in the successor to the M272 engine, the M276, which uses direct fuel injection for improved efficiency and performance.
+The direct injection system was introduced in the successor to the mercedes m272, the M276, which uses direct fuel injection for improved efficiency and performance.

 Is the M272 a good engine?